 - Material topics represent an organization's most significant impacts on the economy, environment, and people, including their human rights. - Section 1 of this Standard provides contextual information that can help the organization in identifying and assessing its impacts. - Section 2 outlines the topics that are likely to be material for organizations in the banking sector.
 The organization is required to review each topic described and determine whether it is a material topic for it. - The organization needs to use this Standard when determining its material topics.
-However, - circumstances for each organization vary, and the organization needs to determine its material topics according to its specific circumstances, such as its business model; geographic, cultural, and legal - according to its specific circumstances, such as its business model; geographic, cultural, and legal operating context; ownership structure; and the nature of its impacts.
-Because of this, not all topics - listed in this Standard may be material for all organizations in the banking sector.
-See GRI 3: Material - 85 Topics 2021 for step-by-step guidance on how to determine material topics. - If the organization has determined any of the topics included in this Standard as not material, then the organization is required to list them in the GRI content index and explain why they are not material. - See Requirement 3 in GRI 1: Foundation 2021 and Box 5 in GRI 3 for more information on using - 89 Sector Standards to determine material topics.
+However, circumstances for each organization vary, and the organization needs to determine its material topics according to its specific circumstances, such as its business model; geographic, cultural, and legal operating context; ownership structure; and the nature of its impacts.
+Because of this, not all topics listed in this Standard may be material for all organizations in the banking sector.
+See GRI 3: Material - 85 Topics 2021 for step-by-step guidance on how to determine material topics. - If the organization has determined any of the topics included in this Standard as not material, then the organization is required to list them in the GRI content index and explain why they are not material. - See Requirement 3 in GRI 1: Foundation 2021 and Box 5 in GRI 3 for more information on using Sector Standards to determine material topics.